2SpaceMasterRace/2SpaceMasterRace/README.md

 ### About Me  :

-Currently pursuing Electrical and Computer Engineering *@* **Amrita Vishwa Vidyapeetham** and exploring art, mathematics, electrical and software engineering full-time diving head first into assimilating my passions with work.
+Currently pursuing Electrical and Computer Engineering *@* **Amrita Vishwa Vidyapeetham** and exploring art, mathematics, electrical and software engineering full-time diving head first into everything.

-As an Aspiring Creative Developer & System Engineer 🚀 , I'm on the journey of finding my place in that warm, uncanny, funky world between graphics and code.
-I build highly performant beautiful projects spending nights and weekends to ensure perfection.
+As an aspiring creative developer & system engineer, I build highly performant beautiful projects spending nights and weekends to ensure perfection.
+I completely love to work on cool ( & relatively dumb ) things and expand my boundaries to spice things up.

 Available August 2023.